 How can I thicken a curry?

 Firstly, make sure you use full fat coconut milk in the recipe, the reduced fat versions are more watery and so will ultimately thin out the curry sauce.
-Coconut milk can also loose its consistency when boiled rapidly over a prolonged period.
+Coconut milk can also lose its consistency when boiled rapidly over a prolonged period.
 So even though reducing a sauce does thicken it, rapidly boiling the curry in this instance will not help.
 When making this recipe, ensure that the the finished curry is heated gently until just boiling before serving.
 In general Thai curries do tend to be quite watery, so don’t worry if yours turns out this way.
 However, if you prefer it to be thicker there are a few things you can do:

 - Add full fat yogurt, but be aware that this will reduce the spiciness of the dish, so you may need to add more chillies at the same time.
 Only add yogurt right at the end of cooking – too much heat and the yogurt will curdle.
 Take the Thai red off the heat and stir in enough yogurt to reach your desired consistency.